SequAna-Ukon/VTK_CF/README.md

 The main objective of this practical is to introduce you to the tools used by computational biologists/bioinformaticians to generate meaningful results from sequencing data.

 The objective of this course is not for you to become proficient or masterful of the techniques we will be covering (we have only 3 or 4 days!), nor to perfectly recreate the figures from the manuscript.
-The important part is the journey, not the destination.
+The critical part is the journey, not the destination.
 So take your time.
 Any proficiency gained in the techniques we cover will likely be extremely valuable to you in your career as a research scientist.

-To achieve this objective we will work with the sequencing data archived as part of the above-mentioned study to recapitulate several of their key findings.
+To achieve this objective we will work with the sequencing data archived as part of the study mentioned above to recapitulate several of their key findings.

 In doing so we will cover many broad informatic/bioinformatic techniques not limited to: